rondymesquita/selenium-robot/src/test/java/br/com/example/driver/README.md

 In this package you must declare your drivers.
 This code is a layer over selenium extending its features.
-Thing you need to do to create a new driver:
+Things you need to do to create a new driver:

 1. Create an interface with [DRIVER_NAME]RobotDriver extending RobotDriver and informing driver you want to extend.
 E.g.
 ```java